-Lumiere Durham 2011 re-imagined the possibilities of light art.
+Lumiere 2011 re-imagined the possibilities of light art.
 35 light installations transformed buildings, streets and bridges across the city.

 An estimated 150,000 people enjoyed an ambitious programme that transformed familiar landmarks.
 Peter Lewis’ Splash turned Kingsgate footbridge into a huge illuminated waterfall.
 Compagnie Carabosse captivated audiences bringing flaming mechanical structures and flickering lanterns made from miners vests to the inside of Durham Cathedral and its grounds, whilst at Market Place, Jacques Rival’s mischievous I Love Durham housed the Marquess of Londonderry statue in a giant snow globe.